Postdoctoral Academic Fellowship

 Her current research focus is on the use of secondary databases to evaluate clinical, humanistic and economic outcomes of drug therapy.
-She has published over 70 manuscripts and presented over 100 poster presentations.
-Partnering with Kroger Pharmacy, she has developed a two-year MS/residency with an emphasis in community pharmacy.
-Also, with Kroger pharmacy, along with the Cincinnati Health Council, Health Bridge and several hospitals, Dr. Heaton received a grant from NACDS Foundation to determine whether community pharmacists can reduce 30-day readmissions for patients with priority conditions.
+She has published over 80 manuscripts and presented over 100 poster presentations.
+With Kroger pharmacy, along with the Cincinnati Health Council, Health Bridge and several hospitals, Dr. Heaton received a grant from NACDS Foundation to determine whether community pharmacists can reduce 30-day readmissions for patients with priority conditions.

 She earned her Bachelors of Pharmacy degree and Doctor of Philosophy degree from the University of Cincinnati.

 Professor, Pharmacy Practice and Admin Sciences